 The behavior of both rangers and militiamen struck her as being at odds with the circumstances that had literally thrown them together.
 Rather than dealing with them as if they were deadly foes, after disarming the rangers who had landed in their midst, the members of the Arizona Home Guard were treating the rangers who’d gone astray as if they were nothing more than neighbors who’d unexpectedly dropped in on them for no other reason than a friendly visit.
-Just how close Chris’s analogy came to being true was something no one who was watching events in Arizona unfold from afar could possibly imagine.
+Just how close Chris’ analogy came to being true was something no one who was watching events in Arizona unfold from afar could possibly imagine.
 As the old saying goes, you just had to be there.

 Chapter 20